-Amortization of in-licensed rights relates to the agreements we entered into with UWA, Nationwide Children's Hospital ("Nationwide"), BioMarin, and Parent Project Muscular Dystrophy in April 2013, December 2016, July 2017 and May 2018, respectively.
+Amortization of in-licensed rights relates to the agreements we entered into with UWA, Nationwide, BioMarin and Parent Project Muscular Dystrophy in April 2013, December 2016, July 2017 and May 2018, respectively.
 Each in-licensed right is being amortized on a straight-line basis over the remaining life of the relevant patent from the date the related fee was incurred, either the regulatory approval or the first commercial sale of the applicable product.
-For the three and nine months ended September 30, 2023, we recorded amortization of in-licensed rights of approximately \$0.4 million and \$0.8 million, respectively.
-For the three and nine months ended September 30, 2022, we recorded amortization of inlicensed rights of approximately \$0.2 million and \$0.5 million, respectively.
+For the three months ended March 31, 2024 and 2023, we recorded amortization of in-licensed rights of approximately \$0.6 million and \$0.2 million, respectively.